 One of the most abundant birds across North America, and one of the most boldly colored, the Red-winged Blackbird is a familiar sight atop cattails, along soggy roadsides, and on telephone wires.
 Glossy-black males have scarlet-and-yellow shoulder patches they can puff up or hide depending on how confident they feel.
 Females are a subdued, streaky brown, almost like a large, dark sparrow.
-In the North, their early arrival and tumbling song are happy indications of the return of spring.
+Their early and tumbling song are happy indications of the return of spring.

 Red-winged Blackbirds spend the breeding season in wet places like fresh or saltwater marshes and rice paddies.
 You may also find them breeding in drier places like sedge meadows, alfalfa fields, and fallow fields.
 Occasionally, Red-winged Blackbirds nest in wooded areas along waterways.
 In fall and winter, they congregate in agricultural fields, feedlots, pastures, and grassland.